okas/av-test-assignment/frontend-vue/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development, using Vite
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production